JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 >
 > **We can imagine and act on the basis of our imagination.**

-In other words (and slightly manipulating the intent), ancient western religions saw us as pawns at the whim of gods, while Abrahamic religions see us as players at the table but still beholden to an influencing higher power.
+In other words, ancient western religions saw us as pawns at the whim of gods, while Abrahamic religions see us as players at the table but still beholden to an influencing higher power.
-_(This is inaccurate in many interpretations of the monotheistic God; for a real religious discussion, go read the book!)_
+_(I'm slightly manipulating the chapter's intent and ignoring many interpretations of the monotheistic God to make a more narrow point; for a real religious discussion, go read the book!)_

 ### Black Boxes

 I see a parallel between those different worldviews and how professionals -software developers in particular- grow in their career.
-Early stage developers might not fully understand how the systems they interact with work.
+Early stage developers often don't fully understand the APIs, functions, and other system they interact with.
-Referring to APIs, functions, and other systems as [black boxes](https://en.wikipedia.org/wiki/Black_box) helps control that mysticism: it lets us skip understanding systems we don't need to.
+They use the concept of [black boxes](https://en.wikipedia.org/wiki/Black_box) to skip understanding those systems deeply.
+No shade against black boxes -- without them, the cognitive complexity of any task would be boundless.

-One downside of thinking in terms of black boxes is that it can get you in the habit of avoiding understanding a new system.
+One downside of thinking in terms of black boxes, though, is that it can get you in the _habit_ of avoiding understanding a new system.
 One of the most common mistake I see developers make is avoid trying to understand a new area of code adjacent to what they're working on.
-Instead of understanding he system as a whole, they isolate their changes
+Instead of understanding the system as a whole, they isolate their changes to just the areas they understand.
+They then are at risk of missing crucial context contained in those surrounding areas.

 As an extreme example, I once came across a section of a project where a moderately complex set of code logic had [convergently evolved](https://en.wikipedia.org/wiki/Convergent_evolution) in almost identical lines of code across several functions.
 That violation of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) wouldn't be so bad on its own -- expect the functions were directly calling each other, making all but one of the sets redundant!